OpenElectionData/catco-guide/_guide/5-how-will-you-say-it.en.md

 **Be creative about the communications products you want to produce, and how you might repurpose them to communicate with multiple audiences.**

-{% textarea label="What is your topline Message" id="Topline Message" size="large" %}
+{% textarea label="What is your topline Message" id="Topline Message" size="large" button="false" %}

 **Target Audience 1**

-{% textarea label="Who are they?" id="Audience 1" size="small" %}
+{% textarea label="Who are they?" id="Audience 1" size="small" button="false" %}

-{% textarea label="What message will you use?" id="Message 1" size="small" %}
+{% textarea label="What message will you use?" id="Message 1" size="small" button="false" %}

-{% textarea label="List the communication products you will use to engage them" id="communication products 1" size="large" %}
+{% textarea label="List the communication products you will use to engage them" id="communication products 1" size="large" button="false" %}

 **Target Audience 2**

-{% textarea label="Who are they?" id="Audience 2" size="small" %}
+{% textarea label="Who are they?" id="Audience 2" size="small" button="false" %}

-{% textarea label="What message will you use?" id="Message 2" size="small" %}
+{% textarea label="What message will you use?" id="Message 2" size="small" button="false" %}

-{% textarea label="List the communication products you will use to engage them" id="communication products 2" size="large" %}
+{% textarea label="List the communication products you will use to engage them" id="communication products 2" size="large" button="false" %}

 **Target Audience 3**